neumino/thinky/README.md

     - Boolean
     - Array with one type (like [String], [Number], [{name: String, age: Number}]
     - Object that contains a valid schema

-Because you can pass options in the schema on the level of a field, the previous values can be rewritten this way (where enforce and default are optional fields)

     - {_type: String, enforce: { missing: <boolean>, type: <boolean>, extra: <boolean>}, default: <value/function> }
     - {_type: Number, enforce: { missing: <boolean>, type: <boolean>, extra: <boolean>}, default: <value/function> }
     - {_type: Boolean, enforce: { missing: <boolean>, type: <boolean>, extra: <boolean>}, default: <value/function> }